+Today’s generation does not have the same long-term commitment to the company as past employees did.
+They are impatient with achieving career goals and are cavalier about job-hopping.
 According to Gallup, one fifth of employees born between 1980 and 1996 changes jobs each year, which is three times greater than other age groups.
 Six out of every ten people in this same age group are actively looking to change jobs.
-That probably means that on your team, you have maybe one or two people at most who aren’t thinking about leaving or actively trying to do so.
+This probably means that on your team, you have maybe one or two people at most who aren’t thinking about leaving or actively trying to do so.

-Who are these job-hopping young professionals?
-They are—dare I use the word—Millennials.
+Millennials are people born between the years 1982 and 1993.
 There are over 80 million of them in the workplace, which means that as long ago as 2015 they succeeded the Gen-Xers as the largest percentage of the workforce.
-This means that, if you manage people, you’d better figure out how to lead and motivate these individuals—fast.
+This means that, if you manage people, and you aren’t a Millennial yourself, you’d better figure out how to lead and motivate these individuals—fast.

 One word of caution: Don’t let them go overboard trying to get involved in activities outside their job descriptions.
 Stretch goals and department interactions should be encouraged, but if employees do too much they’ll get distracted and won’t accomplish their own annual goals.

-- Offer training.
 Millennials thrive on training sessions.
 If you have money in your budget and they have time in their schedules, try to accommodate their needs.
 But make sure all training feeds the company’s bottom line, as well as the employees’ growth and development.

-Above all, strive to lead, inspire and earn the trust of the Millennials on your team.
+Above all, strive to lead, inspire, and earn the trust of the Millennials on your team.
 If you do, you will reap the rewards of all the great things they have to offer—and they will stand by your side for years to come.